The Ultimate Business Management Career Guide

 Retail Buyer

-Those who are in the retail industry can avail of travel opportunities as they hop from branch to branch and oversee store inventory.
+Those who are in the retail industry can take advantage of travel opportunities as they hop from branch to branch and oversee store inventory.
 They also have a chance to travel all over the world when they attend vendor meetings, trade shows, and conferences which are essential in many business decisions.
-It is quite common in the fashion industry as well as e-commerce and department retailers.

 Construction Manager